Brushy Creek, Texas Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Brushy Creek, Texas students.

-SchoolTutoring Academy’s tutoring programs for Brushy Creek students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Brushy Creek students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Brushy Creek District Curriculum Used in Our In-Home Tutoring Programs

 The Brushy Creek schools prepares graduates for an ever-changing global community by basing their curriculum on the Texas Essential Knowledge and Skills.
 This is a standards-based curriculum that is aligned to statewide testing to ensure students reach the learning targets in each subject.
 The range of content knowledge, conceptual awareness, and procedural skills help them create original works of scholarship throughout their lives that incorporate them to make their creations sound like a reflection of their original thought.

 We currently cover the following Brushy Creek-area school district: Round Rock Independent School District.

 Educating Our Parents: Understanding the Brushy Creek District Curriculum

 Students at Brushy Creek schools learn how to relate reading and writing to their own lives.
 During the first years they learn how to create stories from what they have experienced.
 They then find out how to write about books or stories they have read and they learn how to keep journals of their day-to-day lives.
 Then in high school they create poetry about their lives and they learn how to analyze story structure and elements to craft their own short stories by implementing these elements.